 On March 1, 2005, Zundel was deported to Germany, just as Jewish groups had been demanding.
 Upon his arrival at Frankfurt airport, he was immediately arrested and taken to Mannheim prison to await trial for the “thought crime” of “denying the Holocaust.” (“Holocaust denial” is against the law in Germany, France, Austria, Switzerland and some other European countries.)

-A few months later the public prosecutor in Mannheim formally charged Zundel with inciting "hatred" by having written or distributed texts that "approve, deny or play down" genocidal actions carried out by Germany's wartime regime, and which "denigrate the memory of the [Jewish] dead."
-The indictment cited, above all, texts posted on the "Zundelsite" website, which is registered and maintained by his wife in the United States, where all such writings are entirely legal.
+A few months later the public prosecutor in Mannheim formally charged Zundel with inciting “hatred” by having written or distributed texts that “approve, deny or play down" genocidal actions carried out by Germany's wartime regime, and which “denigrate the memory of the [Jewish] dead.”
+The indictment cited, above all, texts posted on the "Zundelsite” website, which is registered and maintained by his wife in the United States, where all such writings are protected by law. .

 Zundel was released from prison on March 1, 2010 -- five years after his deportation to Germany, and three years after his conviction by a court in Mannheim.
-Banned from returning to either Canada or the US, he went to his family home in Germany's Black Forest region, where he has been living ever since.
+Banned from returning to either Canada or the US, he went to his family home in Germany's Black Forest region, where he resided until his death.

-In a rare visit beyond the borders of his homeland, he traveled in 2015 to Mexico to address the "International Identitarian Congress" in Guadalajara (May 1-3).
-In a vigorous talk that reflected his "unbroken" spirit, he provided a cogent, moving retrospective on his activist years, including his ordeal as a "thought criminal."
-The 200 men and women who gathered for this event - including speakers from Argentina, Spain, Germany, Italy, Britain, Mexico and the US - expressed their appreciation for the extraordinary man's courage and steadfastness.
+In a rare visit beyond the borders of his homeland, he traveled in 2015 to Mexico to address the “International Identitarian Congress” in Guadalajara (May 1-3).
+In a vigorous talk that reflected what he called his “unbroken” spirit, he provided a cogent, moving retrospective on his activist years, including his ordeal as a "thought criminal.”
+The 200 men and women who gathered for this event -- including speakers from Argentina, Spain, Germany, Italy, Britain, Mexico and the US -- expressed their appreciation for this extraordinary man's courage and steadfastness.

 More about Ernst Zundel and his life, his fight for freedom, and his ordeal, is posted on the "Zundelsite" website [ http://www.zundelsite.org ], and at Ernst Zundel : Prisoner of Conscience, Victim of Thought Crime [ http://www.rense.com/Datapages/zunddata.htm ]